KL 10 Patthu

 KL 10 Patthu (denoted as KL10 or KL Patthu) is a 2015 Indian Malayalam-language romantic comedy film written and directed by Muhsin Parari in his directorial debut.
-Unni Mukundan and Chandini Sreedharan portray the lead characters in the film, along with Saiju Kurup, Aju Varghese, Neeraj Madhav, Mamukkoya, and Sreenath Bhasi in supporting roles.
+Unni Mukundan and Chandini Sreedharan portray the lead characters, with Saiju Kurup, Aju Varghese, Neeraj Madhav, Mamukkoya, and Sreenath Bhasi in supporting roles.

 Plot

-The film begins when Jinn narrates about a village and a few of the village guys, including Ahmed, a web journalist and passionate football player - who accidentally sees a girl at a film festival in Kozhikode and becomes lonely thinking about her.
-Things change when Shadiya joins his college for a project and teacher Ali wants Ahmed to guide Shadiya about the lectures and college campus.
-Two of them fall in love and later decide to marry secretly.
-Being his best friend, Ahmed tells Faizal about his affair and their marriage.
-Faizal tells this matter to Ajmal, Ahmed's brother on the day when Shadiya and Ahmed leave the town for the wedding.
+The film begins when Jinn narrates about a village and a few of the village guys, including Ahmed, a web journalist and passionate football player - who sees a girl at a film festival in Kozhikode and is smitten.
+Shadiya joins his college for a project and the teacher asks Ahmed to guide Shadiya about the lectures and college campus.
+The two fall in love and decide to marry secretly.
+Being his best friend, Ahmed tells Faizal about his affair and their upcoming marriage.
+Faizal shares that with Ajmal, Ahmed's brother, on the day when Shadiya and Ahmed leave the town for their wedding.
 Ajmal, along with Faizal and a few of their friends, goes in search of Ahmed and Shadiya.
-The film portrays the remaining incidents on this day.
+The film portrays what transpires in the rest of the day.